 ‘But two hundred members of the conference couldn’t sit down,’ I submitted.
 ‘Our house is too small.
 Everybody would have to stand up for supper.’
 ‘Then it would be all right,’ they said with relief, and the party was successful.”

 Below: One of the two original dining tables.
-Wald hosted hosted dozens of intellectual luminaries in this room, including Jane Addams, Eleanor Roosevelt, Jacob Riis and Theodore Roosevelt.
+Wald hosted dozens of intellectual luminaries in this room, including Jane Addams, Eleanor Roosevelt, Jacob Riis and Theodore Roosevelt.

 Wald would become a leading figure for New York social programs, often enlisted by the city to bring improvement to the city’s other public services.
 (In 1902, Henry Street’s Lina Rogers become the very first school nurse.)
-The Settlement even become an important venue for the arts with the debut of the Neighborhood Playhouse theater in 1915.
+The Settlement even becomes an important venue for the arts with the debut of the Neighborhood Playhouse theater in 1915.

 The tradition lives on at the Abrons Arts Center, another part of the Settlement that continues to be a critical part of the Lower East Side cultural community.
 (Below: A flyer for a WPA meeting, between 1936-41, LOC)